-We selected two programs to start this work: the false\nearest program based on the box-assisted algorithm [8, 9]; and the fnn program based on a kd-tree data structure [10].
+We selected two programs to start this work: the false_nearest program based on the box-assisted algorithm [8, 9]; and the fnn program based on a kd-tree data structure [10].

 We employ the paradigm Single-Program, Multiple Data (SPMD) [11] to design the three parallel approaches.
-A coarse-grained decomposition [12] has been considered, i.e. we have a small number of tasks in parallel with a large amount of computations.
+A coarse-grained decomposition [12] has been considered: we have a small number of tasks in parallel with a large amount of computations.
 The approaches are directed towards distributed memory architectures using the Message Passing Interface (MPI [13]) standard for communication purpose.
 Two approaches are based on the box-assisted algorithm and the another approach is based on the kd-tree data structure.

-3.1 Approaches Based on Box-assisted Algorithm
+2.1 Approaches Based on Box-assisted Algorithm

 The box-assisted algorithm [5] considers a set of n points y(i) in k dimensions.
-For each y(i) the algorithm determines all neighbors closer than $\epsilon$ , i.e. the set of indices shown in Eq.
-(3).

-The idea of the method is as follow.
-Divide the phase space into a grid of boxes of side length $\epsilon$ .
+The idea of the method is as follows.
+Divide the phase space into a grid of boxes of side length ε .
 Each point y(i) lies into one of these boxes.
-The nearest neighbors closer than $\epsilon$ there are located in either the same box or one of the adjacent boxes.
+The nearest neighbors there are located in the same box or in one of the adjacent boxes.
+The false_nearest program is a sequential implementation of the FNN method based in this algorithm.